-To obtain approval for courses taken during the summer and/or outside Boston College to count towards graduation and/or to satisfy program requirements, you'll need to fill out the standard Course Approval form available from Student Services or your Dean's office (and also now available in pdf form on-line) and provide:
+To obtain approval for courses taken during the summer and/or outside Boston College to count towards graduation and/or to satisfy program requirements, you'll need to fill out the standard Course Approval form available from Student Services or your Dean's office and provide:

 - Personal data as requested on the form (providing your e-mail address is helpful as well)

 - The institution where you'll take the course (it must be a four-year college—it cannot be a two-year or community college)

 - The course you'll take, when you'll take it, and at which campus you'll take it (many institutions have multiple locations)

 - A catalog description of the course (either with a copy of the institution's course catalog, or a URL reference to the electronic copy of the institution's course catalog)